AaronChapman/alchemy/SPOILER.md

-IF YOU WANT TO PLAY THE GAME FOR FUN, READ NO FURTHER
+IF YOU WANT TO PLAY THIS FOR FUN, READ NO FURTHER

 ------------------------------------------------------